flutterderp/darksky-widget/README.md

-# darksky-widget
+# weather widget
-Widget using PHP and the [Dark Sky](https://darksky.net/) API
+Widget using PHP and [WeatherAPI](https://www.weatherapi.com/).

-Create an account at https://darksky.net/dev/ to obtain an API key.
+Create an account at https://www.weatherapi.com/ to obtain an API key.